Battle of Borodino: Bagration's flèches

 The battle began at 06:00 with the opening of the 102-gun French grand battery against the Russian center.
 Davout sent Compans's Division against the southernmost of the flèches, with Dessaix's Division echeloned out to the left.
 They were opposed by Vorontsov's and Neverovsky's divisions.
 When Compans exited the woods on the far bank of the Kolocha, he was hit by massed Russian cannon fire; both Compans and Dessaix were wounded, but the French continued their assault.

-Davout, seeing the confusion, personally led the 57th Line Regiment (Le Terrible) forward until he had his horse shot from under him; he fell so hard that General Sorbier reported him as dead.
-General Rapp arrived to replace him, only to find Davout alive and leading the 57th forward again.
+Davout, seeing the confusion, personally led the 57th Line Regiment (Le Terrible) forward until he had his horse shot from under him; he fell so hard General Jean-Barthélemot Sorbier reported him dead.
+General Jean Rapp arrived to replace him, only to find Davout alive and leading the 57th forward again.
 Rapp then led the 61st Line Regiment forward when he was wounded (for the 22nd time in his career).

 By 07:30, Davout had gained control of the three flèches.
 Prince Bagration quickly led a counterattack that threw the French out of the positions, only to have Marshal Michel Ney lead a charge by the 24th Regiment that retook them.
-Although not enamoured of Barclay, Bagration turned to him for aid, ignoring Kutuzov altogether; Barclay, to his credit, responded quickly, sending three guard regiments, eight grenadier battalions and twenty-four 12-pounder cannon at their best pace to bolster Semyаnovskaya.
-Colonel Toll and Kutuzov moved the Guard Reserve units forward as early as 09:00 hours.
+Although not enamoured of Barclay, Bagration turned to him for aid, ignoring Kutuzov altogether; Barclay, to his credit, responded quickly, sending three guard regiments, eight grenadier battalions and twenty-four 12-pounder cannons at their best pace to bolster Semyаnovskaya.
+Colonel Toll and Kutuzov moved the Guard Reserve units forward as early as 09:00.

+During the confused fighting, French and Russian units moved forward into impenetrable smoke and were smashed by artillery and musketry fire horrendous even by Napoleonic standards.
+Infantry and cavalry had difficulty maneuvering over the heaps of corpses and masses of wounded.
+Murat advanced with his cavalry around the flèches to attack Bagration's infantry, but was confronted by General Duka's 2nd Cuirassier Division supported by Neverovsky's infantry.
+The French carried out seven assaults against the flèches and each time were beaten back in fierce close combat.
+Bagration in some instances was personally leading counterattacks, and in a final attempt to push the French completely back he got hit in the leg by cannonball splinters somewhere around 11:00.
+He insisted on staying on the field to observe Duka's decisive cavalry attack.